 3. RESERVING THE TROTTER MULTICULTURAL CENTER

-3.1 A Group may reserve the TMC by submitting an online request form via the Trotter Multicultural Center website or by contacting the TMC Front Desk during normal business hours.
+3.1 A Group may reserve the TMC by submitting an online request form via the Trotter Multicultural Center website or by contacting the Conference & Events Services Office during normal business hours.

 3.2 Reservations must be completed and confirmed no less than 48 hours prior to Event.